Virtual WAN FAQ

 When there's an ExpressRoute circuit connected as a bow-tie to a Virtual WAN hub and a non Virtual WAN VNet, what is the path for the non Virtual WAN VNet to reach the Virtual WAN hub?

 The current behavior is to prefer the ExpressRoute circuit path for non Virtual WAN VNet to Virtual WAN connectivity.
-It is recommended that the customer create a Virtual Network connection to directly connect the non Virtual WAN VNet to the Virtual WAN hub.
+It's recommended that the customer create a Virtual Network connection to directly connect the non Virtual WAN VNet to the Virtual WAN hub.
 Afterwards, VNet to VNet traffic will traverse through the Virtual WAN router instead of the ExpressRoute path (which traverses through the Microsoft Enterprise Edge routers/MSEE).

 Can hubs be created in different resource groups in Virtual WAN?